esleokan/esleokan.github.io/work.md

       </div>

       <div class="lang-en">
-        (Due to being busy, I used AI to generate summaries from my papers for this page, will refine later)

         <h2>Development and Application of Full-Waveform Inversion for Regional-Scale Crust and Upper Mantle Imaging</h2>

         <p>In recent years, geophysical research has increasingly shifted from traditional traveltime tomography to full-waveform inversion (FWI), a technique that utilizes complete seismic waveforms to achieve high-resolution subsurface imaging.
 By capturing both phase and amplitude information, FWI offers significantly improved sensitivity to complex geological structures.</p>